Cynthiavlu/Identification_microbial_community_paro/README.md

 * [Analysis using NanoCLUST](https://github.com/Cynthiavlu/Identification_microbial_community_paro/tree/main/NanoCLUST_analysis)
 * [Analysis using ONTrack](https://github.com/Cynthiavlu/Identification_microbial_community_paro/tree/main/ONTrack_analysis)

-Two pipeline were used which were available on github. for our study, some settings were changes.
+Two pipeline were used which were available on github.
+For our study, some settings were changes.

 NanoCLUST is a pipeline which creates clusters based on 5-mers and each read in a cluster is used to create a consensus sequence.

 The consensus sequence is then blasted against the NCBI 16s database for species identification.

 MetatONTrack is a part of ONTrack which is still in the experimental phase.